 Once a property insurance policy has been in place for 90 days, the insurance company has limited options for rescinding the policy.
 An auto insurance policy has even fewer grounds for cancellation.
 It cannot cancel a policy unless the cancellation is for one of a few reasons listed in Florida Statutes.
 The insurance company must also follow a certain procedure for rescission of a policy, or else the policy must stay in effect.

-Germain Law Group proudly represents clients throughout Central Florida and Hillsborough County, including Tampa, Sun City Center, Hunters Green, and surrounding communities.
+Germain Law Group, P.A. proudly represents clients throughout Central Florida and Hillsborough County, including Tampa, Sun City Center, Hunters Green, and surrounding communities.

 For the first 90 days of an insurance policy, an insurance company may cancel it.
 The law assumes that an insurance company can use this time to complete the underwriting process.
 If during the process, the insurance company determines not to underwrite the property, it may cancel.